Frequently Asked Questions

 Professional socialization, advising, and coursework are three pillars of the MLC.

 - Events.
-Throughout the year, MLC students participate in professional socialization and career education events targeted for linguists.
-The MLC Career Talk Series brings 3-4 speakers every semester to talk about how they use their linguistic training in their career in business, government, nonprofit or tech organizations.
-The Annual Linguistics Career Mixer introduces students to panels of linguists working across sectors to learn about job opportunities for linguists.
+Throughout the year, MLC students participate in professional socialization and career education events tailored for linguists.
+The Linguistics Career Talk Series brings 3-4 speakers every semester to talk about how they use their linguistic training in their career in business, government, nonprofit or tech organizations.
+The Annual Linguistics Career Mixer introduces students to linguists working in business, government, nonprofit and tech organization to learn about job opportunities for linguists.

 - Advising.
 The MLC Director holds regular individual student meetings every semester which involve tailored academic and career development and mentoring.